Living trusts can be an important part of your estate planning process, and they are simple to set-up.

 - Offering financial support for an individual with a disability, at the same time enabling the individual to receive government disability benefits

-Do You Need a Will or a Living Trust?
+Determining Your Need for a Will or Living Trust

 -

-The grantor devises a trust agreement, in which is a legal document that names the grantor, the trustee, and the beneficiaries, and details how the trust assets are to be administered and allocated.
-A portion of this step is choosing who you want to appoint as beneficiaries, how you are wanting the trust income and assets allocated to them, and who you want to appoint as trustee and/or trustees.
+The grantor creates a trust agreement, a legally binding document that identifies the grantor, the trustee, and the beneficiaries, while also outlining how the trust’s assets will be managed and distributed.
+During this phase, you’ll decide on your chosen beneficiaries, specify how you want the trust’s income and assets allocated to them, and select the trustee or trustees.

 -